-Net sales Net sales represent total charges to customers, net of estimated returns, and includes freight charged to customers.
+Net Sales Net sales represent total charges to customers, net of estimated returns, and includes freight charged to customers.
 We recognize sales at the time that the customer takes possession of the merchandise or the merchandise has shipped.
 We recognize service revenue, which consists primarily of freight charges for home delivery, when the service has been rendered.
 We are required to charge and collect sales and other taxes on sales to our customers and remit these taxes back to government authorities.
 Sales and other taxes are recorded in the consolidated balance sheets but excluded from the consolidated statements of income.
-The increase in net sales in recent years has been a result of store base growth, increases in same store sales, expansion of product lines, and a gradually improving national economy.
+The increase in net sales in recent years has been a result of store growth and increases in same store sales, which has been driven by expansion of product lines.

-The table below sets forth information about our same store sales growth from the year ended December 31, 2011 through June 30, 2014.
-The growth since 2011 through 2013 was driven by incremental net sales from stores not included in the comparable stores base, and the modest decrease in the same store sales during the period ending June 30, 2014 was the result of adverse macroeconomic factors and the extremely harsh winter weather experienced in our primary geographic markets in the first quarter of 2014.
+The table below sets forth information about our same store sales growth from the year ended December 31, 2011 through September 30, 2014.
+The growth since 2011 through 2013 was driven by incremental net sales from stores not included in the comparable stores base, and the modest decrease in the same store sales during the period ending September 30, 2014 was the result of adverse macroeconomic factors, the extremely harsh winter weather experienced in our primary geographic markets in the first quarter of 2014, as well as a decrease in the average tenure and level of experience in our store manager population.
 Same store sale amounts include total charges to customers less any actual returns.
 We do not include estimated return provisions or sales allowances in the same store sales calculation, as return reserves are calculated at the consolidated level.
 In general, we consider a store comparable on the first day of the 13th month of operation.

-Six Months End ed June 30, Years : 1,
+Nine Months End ed September 30, Year 31,

 2014 2013 2013 2012 2011

-Same store sales growth (decline) (1.0%) 12.4% 12.4% 7.1% 6.4%
+Same store sales growth (decline) (0.5%) 13.1% 12.4% 7.1% 6.4%

-We opened twenty, fifteen, and five new stores in 2013, 2012, and 2011, respectively, as well as ten new stores in the six months ended June 30, 2014.
+We opened twenty, fifteen, and five new stores in 2013, 2012, and 2011, respectively, as well as sixteen new stores in the nine months ended September 30, 2014.
 Net sales at new stores are generally lowest in the first few months after a location is opened and generally increase over time.
 We expect a store's net sales to increase faster during its first three years of operation than in its later years.
 Store locations opened in existing markets tend to have higher net sales in the first year of operation than store locations opened in new markets because of increased brand awareness in existing markets and because a portion of such net sales come from more mature stores in those markets.

-Cost of sales Cost of sales consists primarily of material costs, freight, duties, and storage and delivery of our products to the customer, as well as costs associated with manufacturing of maintenance materials.
+Cost of Sales Cost of sales consist primarily of material costs, freight, duties, and storage and delivery of our products to the customer, as well as costs associated with manufacturing of setting and maintenance materials.

-Gross profit Gross profit is net sales less cost of sales.
+Gross Profit Gross profit is net sales less cost of sales.
 Gross margin is the percentage determined by dividing gross profit by net sales.